Saturday for Sunday 5.00pm.

 Dominating the town of Cheadle, the 200-foot, heaven-pointing spire is visible for miles around.
 At the foot of the tower are the west doors (pictured right), elaborated with two rampant lions.
 Read more about the exterior of the church here.

 This website provides a detailed guide to the church, its history and information about present day mass celebrations.
 We hope that you find it useful and informative.

 The Church is open every day from 8.00 till around 3pm.
 On Saturdays, we do not close till after Evening Mass, which finishes at 6.15pm.
-You are welcome at any time, though please do not wander around during the liturgy and other times of public prayer.
+You are welcome at any time, though we kindly request that you do not visit to take a look around the church during the liturgy and other times of public prayer.

 Groups are welcome to come, but it is better to ring in advance.

 If you ring us outside of normal hours, it is unfortunately not possible for the church to be opened.
 Thank you for your understanding and once again enjoy your visit to our lovely church.